 And if you have a talent to show off, sign up to be an artist!

-If you’re running out of things to do in Adelaide, or you just want to spend some time relaxing in the countryside, then a day trip to the wine country in Barossa Valley is a must!
+If you’re running out of things to do in Adelaide, or you just want to spend some time relaxing in the countryside, a trip to the best wine country in South Australia is a must!

-Although the region is best known for producing Shiraz wine, there are also several other varietals made popular by the Barossa Valley.
+Although the region is best known for producing Shiraz wine, there are also several other varietals made popular by the Barossa.

 These include Riesling, Cabernet Sauvignon and Grenache among others.

-Depending on the time of year of your visit you can also take part in one of a handful of wine festivals.
+Depending on the time of year of your visit you can also attend one of the South Australian wine festivals.

 The most popular are the Barossa Vintage Festival (end of March – the beginning of April) and the Barossa Gourmet Weekend (end of August).

-If you weren’t satisfied with a simple day trip to the Barossa Valley there are many places you can stay overnight.
+If you weren’t satisfied with a simple day trip to the Barossa Valley there are many places you can stay overnight so you can hit up all the cellar doors.

-Shop till your heart’s content at Australia’s first pedestrian mall.
+Shop till your heart’s content at Rundle Mall, Australia’s first pedestrian mall.

 With over 700 retailers selling today’s best fashion items, you need not worry about finding that perfect outfit for a night on the town.